AbdulrhmanHesham/E-hospital-backend-Project/README.md

 # ASWEProject
-The project is an e-hospital system, where patients can book appointments with doctors.
+The project is an e-hospital-Patient Registration system, where patients can book appointments with doctors.